-- 5. NSW has already delivered a comprehensive, evidence-backed reform program with the aim of improving outcomes and opportunities for every student, including improvements for all equity cohorts.
-These reforms have focused on delivering fair and financially sustainable funding for schools, ensuring more authority and decision making happens at the school level, promoting excellent school leadership, improving students' core literacy and numeracy skills and ensuring every child gets the best start to their education through universal access to early childhood education. - 6.
-In line with the COAG's 'Closing the Gap' agenda, including the National Aboriginal and Torres Strait Islander Education Strategy 2015 and the National Indigenous Reform Agreement, NSW is committed to improving the educational outcomes and wellbeing of Aboriginal students so that they excel and achieve in every aspect of their education.
-This commitment underpins NSW's work in all areas and within the implementation of its reform agenda.
+- 5. NSW is focused on improving outcomes and opportunities for every student, including improvements for all equity cohorts. - 6.
+In line with the commitments made in the historic Partnership Agreement on 'Closing the Gap', including the National Aboriginal and Torres Strait Islander Education Strategy 2015 and the National Indigenous Reform Agreement (NIRA), NSW is committed to improving the educational outcomes and wellbeing of Aboriginal students so that they excel and achieve in every aspect of their education.
+In July 2020, a new National Agreement on Closing the Gap was signed by all Australian Governments and the Coalition of Peaks to build on and replace the NIRA.
+This commitment underpins NSW's work in all areas and within the implementation of its reform agenda. - 7.
+At the time of execution in 2018, NSW had agreed strategies in place to address reform priorities.

-7. To date, NSW has: